awolkenhauer/mysearch/README.md

 # Case Study: Document Search

-mysearch is a python application for searching for specific words/phrase/regex in documents and then counts the results
+mysearch is a python application for searching for a specific word/phrase/regex and then counting the results.

 ## Requirements